Hopper262/classic-mac-utils/README.md

 These are all command-line tools.
 Usually the input is expected on stdin and output is written to stdout.
 Tools dealing with resource forks expect the resource data on stdin; on Mac OS X, you can do this like:

     ./extract_rsrc.pl < "My Mac File"/..namedfork/rsrc

+On Windows, you can use the "macbin2rsrc.pl" and "macbin2data.pl" scripts to unpack a MacBinary file for use with these tools:

+    macbin2rsrc.pl < My_Mac_File.bin > My_Mac_File.resources
+    extract_rsrc.pl < My_Mac_File.resources

 Some of these files are modifications of others' code.
 I should send patches upstream, but I'm extremely lazy so I probably haven't done so.
 Feel free to do so in my stead; I don't even mind if you take credit.
 I just wanted the bugs fixed.